 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where coparsite typically forms.
+Look in fumarole deposits country, the host setting where coparsite typically forms.
 If you start seeing sylvite, halite, tenorite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.